ryantsui1109/eaf_web_zh-old/index.md

 - get fastboot stored variables
 - switch between A/B slots
 - flash zips using PC
-all of these operations above can be done with mouses without typing commands!
+All of these operations above can be done with mouses without typing commands!